Use LibrarySearch to look for a specific title.

 Prefer to speak to someone?

-Talk to library staff at a service desk or chat with a Librarian via Ask a Librarian.
+Talk to library assistants at the entrance to the Library or chat with a Librarian via Ask the Library.

 A librarian may be able to sort out the problem or find an alternative source for you.